saroltah/find-salad-recipes/README.md

 **find_matching_recipe() function:**
 - It checks if the given favourite_veggie input data is found in the data-base.
 Then with if-else function shows message if data was found or not.
 - (It was show matching recipe first, but i rather devided it into two functions.)
-- For checking errors I print all_ingredients - there was many empty cells.(I created empty_table function, but in the end deleted and chose to delete spaces within show_matching_recipe function) Also it checks the rows - I want to check columns. -> I created get_columns function.
+- For checking errors I print all_ingredients - there was many empty cells.(I created empty_table function, but in the end deleted and chose to delete spaces within show_matching_recipe function) Also it checks the rows - I want to check columns. -> I created get_columns() function.

-**-Error 1-2:**
+**- Error 1-2:**

 When it loops through all ingredients, it writes out many times if there is match or no. Also it says no match, when there is match.

 **- Solution:**

--There was no break.
+- There was no break.
 So when I added break, it stopped after the first matching column.
 But If the first matching column was the 3rd, it wrote out 2times no solution, then 3rd found it.
 So I added pass instead of break for no matches.
 But then I couldn't have no-match message.

 - Then I noticed the columns were nested.
 The reason of error is that it looped through the columns one by one.
 So it only looped through the first one, when it had a break.
 So i created flattened columns, which united all the separate column lists to one list, so the function can look thorugh all data.
 Now I could check if the input is in the list.
 So don't need to loop anymore, and I can add message.

-**-Error 3:**
+**- Error 3:**

-For the case there was no matching recipe, I added ask_for_veggies function, but it didn't show anything
+For the case there was no matching recipe, I added ask_for_veggies() function, but it didn't show anything

 **- Solution:**

 I created all_functions, where i put the whole sequence, and called that when the program needs to start again.
-I changed it later to Start_again function.
+I changed it later to start_again() function.

-- If there is match, it triggers show_recipe function.
+- If there is match, it triggers show_recipe() function.
 If there is no match, it triggers start_again() function.

 </br>

-### 8.
+### 9.
 **Show_matching_recipe function:**
 - It writes the name and the rest of the ingredients of the matching recipe.
 It shows 1 - the first matching recipe. - Future function: it shows all the matches, so user can choose.